-I've been writing about technology for over ten years, starting out as a writer and columnist in college for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.
+I graduated from Purdue University in 2012 with a Bachelor’s in Media and Public Communication and a minor in Media Production.
+I started out writing articles for the student newspaper, eventually overseeing the publication’s web content and earning a spot as an Online Pacemaker Award finalist from the Associated Collegiate Press in 2011.

 Les vues éclatées auxquelles j'ai participé

 Page 1 de 2

 Les tutoriels auxquels j'ai contribué

 Réponse à : « I need Owner Manual of Jeep Grand Cherokee 1993 »eBay! https://www.ebay.com/sch/i.html?_from=R4...

 Réponse à : « Lawnmower won't start after oil spilled when cap was off »Which side did it tip over on?
 If it tipped over on the air filter side, oil may have gotten into the airbox and clogged the filter.
 Gas or oil may have also gotten into the cylinder and flooded it.
 Remove the spark plug and pull the starter rope a few times to blow out anything in the cylinder.

 Réponse à : « What parts are needed to completely rebuild my front end »You can find parts diagrams for your specific vehicle at GMPartsDirect.com and even buy genuine parts from there (although you may be able to get them cheaper at your local dealership).

 Réponse à : « clean engine of a Briggs and Stratton 675 Series »I would just take some compressed air (preferably from an air compressor, but canned air might be just powerful enough) and use it to blow out any debris covering the engine and hiding inside crevices.
 You can take off the platic engine cover to gain access to the cooling fins.